palaa159/Docs/OpenBCI Software/01-OpenBCI_GUI.md

 Go to the [FTDI VCP](http://www.ftdichip.com/Drivers/VCP.htm) Downloads page, and install the FTDI Driver suitable for your operating system.

+### Connect the USB Dongle only if you use Windows or Linux

+The signal will not work if the Dongle is connected on a Mac.

 ### Launch the Application

 The easy part!